 In the final weeks of the campaign, a giant wave of dark money flowed into the campaign.
 Because it was dark the identity of the donors is shrouded.
 But our scrutiny of past cases where court litigation brought to light the true contributors suggests that most of this money probably came from the same types of firms that show up in the published listings.
 In our data, the sudden influx of money from private equity and hedge funds clearly began with the Convention but turned into a torrent only after Bannon and Conway took over.
 We are interested to see that after the election some famous private equity managers who do not appear in the visible roster of campaign donors showed up prominently around the President.
 An educated guess on the sources of some of that mighty wave is thus not difficult to make, though the timing of the inflow from the big private equity firms by itself is suggestive.
-In the end, total spending on behalf of Trump from all sources totaled slightly more than \$861 million - within reasonable hailing distance of the Clinton campaign's \$1.4 billion (including Super Pacs, etc.), especially considering how late serious fundraising efforts started.
+In the end, total spending on behalf of Trump from all sources totaled about \$1.2 billion, not much less than the Clinton campaign's \$1.4 billion (including Super Pacs, etc.).